-Few stocks came through the October-November market correction unscathed.
+Few stocks came through the fourth-quarter 2018 market correction unscathed.
 Even the biggest and baddest growth leaders like the FANG stocks fell more than double digits.
-So for a stock to not just tread water but thrive over the last two-plus months bodes well for its prospects as the market recovers.
+So for a stock to not just tread water but thrive over that three-month purge bodes well for its prospects as the market continues its January recovery.
 And that’s why SBUX stock looks so attractive right now.

-While the S&P 500 tumbled more than 9% in October and November, Starbucks (SBUX) jumped 20%, and has traded above both its 50- and 200-day moving averages for more than two months.
+While the S&P 500 tumbled 14% from October through December, Starbucks (SBUX) jumped 13%, and has traded mostly above both its 50- and 200-day moving averages for four months.
 Here’s what that stark contrast looks like on a chart (SBUX stock is in red, the S&P 500 in blue):

 How did Starbucks stock get piping-hot while the market cooled?
 There are three primary reasons.